nushell/nushell/README.md

 ## Plugins

-Nu supports plugins that offer additional functionality to the shell and follow the same object model that built-in commands use.
+Nu supports plugins that offer additional functionality to the shell and follow the same structured data model that built-in commands use.
 This allows you to extend nu for your needs.

 There are a few examples in the `plugins` directory.